Click/tap bottom right of video for sound:

 To make a success of our future we must have an understanding of our past

-Students will be set homework in accordance with Year 7 homework plans.
+Students will be set homework in accordance with their relevant Year homework plans.

 Teachers will introduce the homework tasks, in various forms, at various points during the half term in line with the schemes of work.